ucla-pls/pldi21-artifact/README.md

 │   -- A number of python scripts used for extracting the data.
 ├── decompilers
 │   -- The decompilers that we have bugs in.
-├── evaluation.ipynb
-│   -- A Jupyter Notebook which reproduces the evaluation.
 ├── examples
 │   -- A list of small examples which we run J-Reduce on.
 ├── figures
 │   -- This is where the Jupyter Notebook puts the figures we use in the paper.
-├── pldi21-paper485.pdf
-│   -- This is the paper
-├── pldi21-paper485-supplemental_text.pdf
-│   -- This is the supplemental text
 ├── pre-calculated
 │   -- This is where we have put our results to reduce the time needed to │   -- evaluate the artifact